You might change who is registered as legal owner of a property for a number of reasons.

 - to register the property for the first time

-If only part of the registered title is being transferred, Form TP1 should be used instead.
+If only part of the registered title is being transferred (part of the property, such as a garden), Form TP1 should be used instead.

 Before transfer, you should check whether the property has been previously registered using the Land Registry’s Find A Property service.